Andreea-G/TeX2HTML-Converter/README.md

 To see what new LaTeX commands and environments you can use (for videos, toggles, alerts etc), have a look at the files preamble.tex, html_commands.tex, and pdf_commands.tex for a full description.

+### Licence

+GNU GPL version 2 or any later version